Marine initiatives planned for April 2024 – April 2026

 Potential impacts on Canadians, including businesses

-The proposed regulatory changes may impact Canadians wishing to sell or operate propeller and/or power-driven surfboard-type vessels in Canada.
-They may also impact operators of certain pleasure crafts, up to 24 metres in length, by requiring their vessels to not exceed new noise emission limits, as well as manufacturers, rebuilders, importers, and operators of pleasure craft less than 8 metres in length by requiring an engine cut-off switch be installed on board these vessels.
+The proposed regulations may impact Canadians wishing to sell or operate propeller and/or power-driven surfboard-type vessels in Canada.
+They may also impact operators of certain pleasure craft, by requiring their vessels to not exceed new noise emission limits, as well as manufacturers, rebuilders, importers, and operators of pleasure craft less than 8 metres in length by requiring an engine cut-off switch be installed on board these vessels.

 Regulatory cooperation efforts (domestic and international)